 I hope you've enjoyed reading about the English Cocker Spaniel temperament and that it's helped you to decide that this is the dog for you!

-However, if you weren't quite convinced, (and I can't believe it's not!) why not learn a little more about the Cocker Spaniel breed before making your final decision?
+believe you're not!) why not learn a little more about the Cocker Spaniel breed before making your final decision?

-Information on the Cocker Spaniel breed.
+General Information on the Cocker Spaniel breed.

 Coat Colors - cockers can be found in a combination of beautiful solid, mixed and roan markings.